Ziggy Stardust: The Motion Picture: Rereleases

 Ziggy Stardust: The Motion Picture has been released on CD three times; the first time on by Rykodisc.
-In April 2003, the '30th Anniversary 2CD Set' was released by EMI/Virgin with copy control.
+In April 2003, the '30th Anniversary 2-CD Set' was released by EMI/Virgin with copy control.
 Remixed by Visconti, it was considered a significant improvement on the original.
 It contains additional material, including introductions, spoken passages and the complete version of "The Width of a Circle"; "Changes" was also slotted into its correct position in the original concert's running order, following "Moonage Daydream".
 "The Jean Genie/Love Me Do" and "Round and Round" encore with Jeff Beck are still omitted.
 The continued absence of Beck's sequence has been variously attributed to an issue over royalties or to the guitarist feeling, in Tony Visconti's words, that "he didn't fit in the film".
 The two omissions are included as part of the 50th-anniversary edition, released in August 2023.